 openssl rsa -noout -modulus -in privatekey.pem | openssl md5

-• Certificate subject matches your domain
+- Certificate subject matches your target domain

-• Issuer matches your certificate authority
+- Issuer matches your Certificate Authority

-• Private key modulus matches certificate modulus
+- Private key modulus matches certificate modulus (MD5 hash test above)

 What Are Common Certificate Conversion Errors?

-“unable to load certificate” error:
+“unable to load certificate”

 openssl x509 -inform DER -in cert.der -out cert.pem

-“No certificate matches private key” error:
+“No certificate matches private key”

-Permission denied errors:
+Permission denied

 Frequently Asked Questions (FAQs)

-Can I convert a DER-encoded certificate to PKCS#12 format?
+Can I convert certificate format without OpenSSL?

 Can I convert a PKCS#12 file back to individual PEM or DER formats?